arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 To get the rows and columns of the dataset, I used the variable named 'shape'.
 By using the attribute of pandas '.shape', I was able to get the dimensions of the DataFrame easily.

 ````
+# Get the dimensions of the DataFrame
 shape = df.shape

+# Display the result
 print("Rows and Columns: ", shape)
 ````
 ![Screen Shot 2024-11-06 at 10 23 08 AM](https://github.com/user-attachments/assets/4c72923f-6f90-41a9-8d31-c2191a314732)